CoffeeSnake25/maritime-tracker/README.md

 - Interactive Leaflet map with vessel markers
 - Mock satellite detection markers
 - Highlighted anomaly candidate markers
+- Evidence view modes for all data, AIS only, satellite only, or anomalies only
+- Visible/total counts for AIS, satellite detections, and anomalies
+- Compact marker legend
 - Clickable vessel detail popups
 - Explanatory anomaly popups with distance and time-window details
 - Side-panel vessel list